PyO3/pyo3/guide/src/conversions/traits.md

 ##### `#[derive(IntoPyObject)]`/`#[derive(IntoPyObjectRef)]` Field Attributes
 - `pyo3(into_py_with = ...)`
     - apply a custom function to convert the field from Rust into Python.
-    - the argument must be the function indentifier
+    - the argument must be the function identifier
     - the function signature must be `fn(Cow<'_, T>, Python<'py>) -> PyResult<Bound<'py, PyAny>>` where `T` is the Rust type of the argument.
       - `#[derive(IntoPyObject)]` will invoke the function with `Cow::Owned`
       - `#[derive(IntoPyObjectRef)]` will invoke the function with `Cow::Borrowed`